VoltCruelerz/OwlMarble-Magic/classes/druid/Druid.md

 ### Epic Boon [New]

-You gain the following benefits:
+At 20th level, you gain the following benefits:

 - **Ability Score Increase**: choose one of your ability scores.
 That score increases by 2, to a maximum of 30.
 - **Epic Boon Feat**: you gain the epic boon feat of _Spell Recall_, or another of your choice.